Driving in Spain: Rules, Tolls, Parking and Rental Tips

 Spain is a great country to drive in once you separate two things: the open road and the city centre.
 Motorways are generally good, distances are clear and road trips are easy.
 Historic centres, beach towns in August and big-city parking are the parts that create stress.

-If you rent with that in mind, driving in Spain is straightforward.
+If you rent with that in mind, driving in Spain is straightforward, and a few real numbers help more than vague reassurance.

 Basic rules

 Roundabouts are common.
-Traffic already on the roundabout has priority, and the outside lane is for leaving.
-Locals do not always make it elegant; drive defensively.
+Traffic already circulating has priority, and the outside lane is for leaving.
+Locals do not always make it elegant; drive defensively and signal before you exit.

 Compare rental cars in Spain →